alejogs4/sw-blog/content/blog/redux-importance/index.md

 console.log(object)
 ```

-If I tell you that doStuff is not pure and neither executing the code nor looking at doStuff implementation, could you be sure that `object` is still the same?.
-No, you couldn't and this need of run the code or review doStuff adds cognitive load and complexity since your application it's harder to reason about when makes you pay attention to more details and values that you are supposed at the moment.
+If I tell you that `doStuff()` is not pure and neither executing the code nor looking at `doStuff()` implementation, could you be sure that `object` is still the same?.
+No, you couldn't and this need of run the code or review `doStuff()` adds cognitive load and complexity since your application it's harder to reason about when makes you pay attention to more details and values that you are supposed at the moment.

-But what happen if unlike to previous case, I tell you that doStuff functions it's pure? you can be sure that `object` is `{id: 1}` this is a simple but powerful, and it's the main reason why Redux and React help us to get deterministic renders, given that threat UI as a **pure function of application state**.
+But what happen if unlike to previous case I tell you that `doStuff()` functions it's pure? you could be sure that `object` is `{id: 1}` this is simple but powerful, and it's the main reason why Redux and React help us to get deterministic renders, given that threat UI as a **pure function of application state**.

 ### State changes as user events

-In our application given our businesses our users will perform some actions over our applications, these actions suddenly will be reflected on the screen, these two concepts (action - consequence) are everywhere in software development
+Given our businesses our users will perform some actions over our applications, these actions eventually will be reflected on the screen, these two concepts (action - consequence) are everywhere in software development

 - user buy -> email sending
 - match score -> mobile notification

-How handle this an interesting topic in software engineering, usually a way to handle it it's perform the business operation and dispatch events with the data of the operation just performed this event will be listened by a **n** number of handlers.
-Where those are, or what they do it's not the business of the calling place, this is important because reduce **coupling** between calling place and event handlers.
+How handle this an interesting topic in software engineering, one way to handle this it's performing the business operation and dispatch events with the data of the operation just performed this event will be listened by a **n** number of handlers.
+Where those are, or what they do it's not the business of the calling place, this is important because reduce **coupling** between calling place and event handlers and separate business operation from its consequences.

 ```javascript
 // Component.jsx -> calling place